aimuch/iAI/src/linux_env_set.md

 source ~/.profile
 ```

-You’re done!
+You're done!
 Try installing a package:
 ```bash
 brew install hello
 ```
-If you’re using an older distribution of Linux, installing your first package will also install a recent version of glibc and gcc.
+If you're using an older distribution of Linux, installing your first package will also install a recent version of glibc and gcc.
 Use brew doctor to troubleshoot common issues.

 ### linuxbrew必装包
 - git